 Talents – Projects – Perspectives

-In this exclusive showcase, filmmakers provide an inside look at their current projects – spanning short films, documentaries, and TV series – that are still in development or production.
-Featuring: Assaf Machnes Two Weeks Without My Handy, Ido Gotlib Two Heavens, Nina Grünfeld Oppgjøret / The Settlement, Shoshana Simon The Shtetl Multiverse, Uta Monika Arning & Ruth Olshan Moische’s Odyssey and Yael Reuveny Ich Habe Mal Versucht Hebräisch Zu Lernen.
+In this exclusive showcase, filmmakers provide an inside look at their current projects – spanning fiction features, documentaries, and TV series – that are still in development or production.
+Featuring: Assaf Machnes Two Weeks Without My Handy, Ido Gotlib Two Heavens, Nina F. Grünfeld Oppgjøret / The Settlement, Shira Kela Envelopes from Paris, Shoshana Simon The Shtetl Multiverse, Uta Arning Moische’s Odyssey

 PUBLIC PROGRAMME STARTING AT 5:00 PM